One person in hospital after falling from swing ride at Canada's Wonderland

 Ottawa police officer fires anti-riot weapon at hospitalized man, Ontario SIU investigating

-Ontario's police watchdog says it is investigating what led to the discharge of an Anti-Riot Weapon Enfield (ARWEN) at a 26-year-old man in a hospital in Ottawa Wednesday evening.
+Ontario's police watchdog says it is investigating what led to the discharge of an Anti-Riot Weapon Enfield (ARWEN) at a 26-year-old man in an Ottawa hospital Wednesday evening.

 Northern Ontario